 Complications Might be Associated With Such a Procedure:

 Complications that might be associated with tooth extraction are rare but they need to be taken into consideration, these are some of them:

-Dry socket, a blood clot will fill the socket for the healing process to begin, if this blood clot is dislodged for any reason, severe pain and foul odor from the surgical site will be observed, and a visit to your dentist is mandatory, they can clean the site and place a sedative, sterile material to initiate and enhance the healing of the tooth socket.
+Dry socket, a blood clot will fill the socket in order for the healing process to begin, if this blood clot is dislodged for any reason, severe pain and foul odor from the surgical site will be observed, a visit to your dentist is mandatory, they can clean the site and place a sedative, sterile material to initiate and enhance the healing of the tooth socket.

-Nerve damage can occur mostly while performing surgical extraction, usually, it is a transit side effect and your dentist will ask you for a regular follow-up to make sure of that.
+Nerve damage, can occur mostly while performing surgical extraction, usually it is a transit side effect and your dentist will ask you for a regular follow up to make sure of that.

 Perforating the floor of the maxillary sinus, this is common during removal of an upper back tooth; in this case surgical intervention is a must.

 — By Dr. Aisha I A Member of the Royal College of Surgeons Edinburgh since 2019.
 She graduated from Tripoli University in 2016.
 She works as a general practitioner with special interest in Implantology.